The ketogenic diet or keto, for short, has become super popular over the years.

 Keep your Proteins Moderate

 Protein is kept traditionally moderate on a ketogenic diet, as was said before about 20% of your dietary intake.
-You need to eat enough protein to replace the protein turnover in your body, as well as to prevent muscle wasting with too much protein; It can increase insulin and ultra-ketone formation, so overdoing your protein isn’t a good idea.
+You need to eat enough protein to replace the protein turnover in your body, as well as to prevent muscle wasting with too much protein.
+Too much protein can increase insulin and ultra-ketone formation, so overdoing it isn’t a good idea.

 Downsides to the Ketogenic Diet